Building industry corrosion: durability of pre-painted steels and construction materials

 • Exposure under natural conditions on a global network of atmospheric sites, covering all corrosivity categories from C2 to CX (in accordance with EN 10169), from rural environments to the most aggressive marine zones.

-• Characterization of indoor and outdoor atmospheres in accordance with ISO 9223, ISO 9225, and ISO 9226 standards, to precisely qualify the exposure conditions experienced by materials.
+• Characterization of indoor and outdoor atmospheres in accordance with ISO 9223, ISO 9225, and ISO 9226,.
+These measurements precisely qualify the exposure conditions experienced by materials.

 • Analysis of corrosion mechanisms affecting zinc alloys and organic coatings, combined with the development of dedicated sensors for real-time monitoring of atmospheric phenomena.